 Good news: your iPhone will let you create custom vibration “patterns” that you can assign to any contact you choose.

-The iPhone already comes with a few preset vibration options, ranging from Heartbeat (buzz-buzz, buzz-buzz) to S.O.S. (three short buzzes, three long buzzes, and three short buzzes again), and you can assign those patterns to specific contacts in your address book (more on that in a moment).
+iOS 7 already comes with a few preset iPhone vibrations, ranging from Heartbeat (buzz-buzz, buzz-buzz) to S.O.S. (three short buzzes, three long buzzes, and three short buzzes again), and you can assign those patterns to specific contacts in your address book (more on that in a moment).

 But you can also “record” your own personalized vibration patterns by tapping out the buzzes on your iPhone’s touchscreen.